Skip to main content

 External catheters may work well for people with a flaccid bladder or a lot of leakage between intermittent catheterization times.

-However, it’s very likely you will also have to use intermittent catheters.
+However, you may also have to use intermittent catheters.
 This is because, after a spinal cord injury, your bladder’s nerves no longer function in quite the same way.
-You’ll probably need to empty your bladder regularly to reduce your risk of urine backing up into the kidneys and other complications like bladder infection from bacterial overgrowth.
+You’ll probably need to empty your bladder regularly to reduce your risk of urine backing up into the kidneys and other complications, like bladder infection from bacterial overgrowth.

 How I Chose Which Type of Catheter to Use After My Spinal Cord Injury

-After my spinal cord injury, I initially used foley catheters.
-First, it seemed like the easiest option for me physically, since I had limited hand function due to my level of spinal cord injury.
-However, that didn’t last long, because I began getting frequent and severe urinary tract infections (UTIs).
+After my spinal cord injury, I initially used a Foley catheter.
+First, it seemed like the easiest option for me physically since I had limited hand function due to my level of spinal cord injury.
+However, that didn’t last long because I began getting frequent and severe urinary tract infections (UTIs).
 I dealt with constant fatigue and high fevers from the infections.
-This began negatively impacting my process of rehabilitation and recovery as well as my long-term health.
+This began negatively impacting my process of rehabilitation and recovery, as well as my long-term health.

 However, after about a month of taking anti-bladder spasm medication and building up my bladder volume tolerance, I began having much more success with using intermittent catheters.
 I was no longer voiding in between cath times.
 Then, eventually, I figured out how to cath independently after some trial and error.